Genetic Algorithm

 Mutation produces unexpected variability in the initial route to introduce diversity and improve the chances of the optimum route reaching global optima.

 When looking at the waypoints as belonging to a grid, the Random Walk Mutation moves a random waypoint to one of its N-4 neighbourhood positions.
+Can be selected via

 Route Blend Mutation

 This process converts a sub path into a smoother route using a smoothing function such as Bezier Curves or by replacing a few waypoints using the Great Circle Route.
+Can be selected via

 Repair